Omidznlp/REST-API-FRRouting/ospf/README.md

 ```
 curl -X DELETE http://localhost:8000/ospf/basic/detail/{1}/
 ```
-#### Advanced Commands Section
+#### Advanced Parameters Section
 **Description:**\
-`/advanced/interface/`  brings more options for configuration interface \
+`/advanced/interface/`  brings more options for interface configuration  \
-`/advanced/area/`  brings more options for configuration area \
+`/advanced/area/`  brings more options for area configuration \
 `/advanced/global/`  brings more options for configuration global parameters \
 which means these options do not need to be configured for running ospf. \
-These features give more options for configuration ospf into complex scenario
+These features give more options for configuration ospf in complex scenario

-##### Section Interface
+##### Interface Section

 Exp1: add options
 ```